 S.W.A.N is made up of student staff and volunteers, overseen by a Student Life staff member.
 They are keen to share wellness information with their peers to help foster healthy lifestyles.
 The group uses a variety of fun and innovative strategies to promote health on campus, including educational events and campaigns, interactive tabling, social media content and more.

-Applications for new volunteers for the Student Wellness Awareness Network are *CLOSED* for Fall 2022 semester.
+Applications for new volunteers for the Student Wellness Awareness Network are *CLOSED*.

 Please check back each semester for updates or email the Wellness Coordinator to indicate your interest and be informed of future opportunities.